-It is expected that the current coordinator of the Nonprofit Management program, who has led that program for over twelve years and whose interdisciplinary background includes education, management and public policy, will serve as the director and provide leadership to harmonize the programs.
-Two full-time faculty are expected to be hired in year 2 and year 4 of the programs.
-Core faculty for the programs will be drawn from various departments throughout the university.
+It is expected that the current coordinator of the Nonprofit Management program, who has led that program for over twelve years and whose interdisciplinary background includes education, management and public policy, will serve as the director and provide leadership to the program.
+One full-time faculty is expected to be hired in year 2 and core faculty for the program will be drawn from various departments throughout the university.
 The departments are expected to also serve as feeders for the 4+1 programs.
 WSU expects that the array of faculty and academic disciplines will produce a rich teaching and learning environment.